Available for invited lectures, workshops and policy dialogues on accessibility, design and governance.

 Nilesh Singit

 My recent work also engages with technology and artificial intelligence from a disability perspective, focusing on bias, safeguards, and governance rather than technical novelty.
-Through research and advisory initiatives, including The Bias Pipeline, I examine how automated systems and digital infrastructures can either reproduce exclusion or be designed to reduce it.
+Through research and advisory initiatives, including The Bias Pipeline, I examine how automated systems and digital infrastructures can either reproduce exclusion or be deliberately designed to reduce it.

 I serve on the Supreme Court of India Committee on Accessibility, have advised multiple public institutions, and contribute to policy frameworks adopted across states.
 I accept selected invitations for lectures, workshops, and policy dialogues where engagement supports institutional learning, evidence-led reform, and thoughtful approaches to accessibility, design, and governance.